 Our manifesto says an emphatic No to that kind of politics.”

-A well constructed speech that made good use of a simple 4-part structure.
-His audience was left in no doubt that his theme was “fairness.”
+All in, this was a well-constructed Nick Clegg manifesto speech.
+Because it certainly made good use of a simple 4-part structure.
+And, of course his audience was left in no doubt that his theme was “fairness.”

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?